 Arbitrators: 14 hours of training through AHLA or another reputable organization.

 : 20 hours of training through AHLA or another reputable organization.
-Beginning In early 2018, only neutrals who agree to mediate health law cases exclusively through AHLA will be eligible for the mediation roster.
+Effective June 13, 2018, only neutrals who agree to mediate health law cases exclusively through AHLA will be eligible for the mediation roster.
 This change will not

 effect the rosters of arbitrators or hearing officers.
 If you are willing to agree to the new terms and conditions